 Game Boy and Game Boy Color were the handheld consoles that started it all.
-Their release showed that you could have well made games that fit in your pocket and that you didn’t need to be tethered to a television to have a good time.
+Their release showed that you could have well made games that fit in your pocket.
 Handheld game consoles have evolved a lot since then, but there are many who still enjoy the classics.
-Let’s take a look at the best Game Boy emulators, Game Boy Color emulators, and Game Boy Advanced emulators for Android!
+Let’s take a look at the best Game Boy emulators, Game Boy Color emulators, and Game Boy Advance emulators for Android!

-My Boy is a GBA emulator and, at least in terms of pure numbers, is the most popular one out there.
-It has a high compatibility along with a laundry list of features, including superior link cable support (over WiFi or Bluetooth), high game compatibility, fast forward and slow down modes, cheat codes, and hardware controller support.
+My Boy is one of the most popular Game Boy Advance emulators out there.
+It has a high compatibility along with a laundry list of features.
+They include superior link cable support (over WiFi or Bluetooth), high game compatibility, fast forward and slow down modes, cheat codes, and hardware controller support.
 It also has some advanced features like OpenGL rendering, BIOS emulation (so you don’t need a BIOS file), and rumble emulation using your phone’s vibrate motor.
-If you need the complete experience, it’s worth giving this a go.
+It offers an almost complete experience and that’s impressive.

 RetroArch is a multi-system emulator that uses the Liberto development interface.
 This system uses “cores” that you can install and each “core” is essentially a video game emulator.
-As it turns out, Game Boy, Game Boy Color, and Game Boy Advanced all have “cores” that work in RetroArch, making it possible to play all of them.
-It doesn’t have quite as many features as individually coded emulators, but it has a high compatibility rate, it’s totally free, open source, and there is no advertising at all.
-It’s a great free option that gets consistently updated.
-There is a learning curve so do be aware of that.
+As it turns out, Game Boy, Game Boy Color, and Game Boy Advanced all have “cores” that work in RetroArch, making it possible to play all of them with just one app.
+It doesn’t have quite as many features as individually coded Game Boy emulators, but it has a high compatibility rate.
+It’s also totally free, open source, and there is no advertising at all.
+The only downside is that you’ll need to learn how to use it.
+It’s a big more complicated than other emulators.

-If we missed any of the best Game Boy emulators, Game Boy Color emulators, or Game Boy Advanced emulators, tell us about them in the comments!
-To see our complete list of best app lists, click here.
+If we missed any of the best Game Boy emulators, Game Boy Color emulators, or Game Boy Advance emulators, tell us about them in the comments!